 - Add balsamic vinegar, Dijon mustard, honey (if using), salt, and black pepper.
 Combine until smooth.

-- Pour the olive oil into a tall cup or a blender in a slow, steady stream, a little at a time, while blending or whisking the ingredients.
+- Pour the olive oil into the tall cup or a blender in a slow, steady stream, while blending or whisking the ingredients.

-- Transfer the mixture to a liquid measuring cup and pour the dressing through a fine mesh sieve into an airtight container, discarding the seeds.
+- Pour the mixture through a fine mesh sieve into an airtight container, discarding the seeds.

-- I recommend blending the ingredients, tasting, and then adjusting the salt, pepper, sweetener, oil, and vinegar until you find the perfect balance.
+- Since the flavor of fresh berries can vary, I recommend tasting the dressing and adjusting the salt, pepper, and sweetener to find the perfect balance.

-- Skip straining dressing if you don’t mind having blackberry seeds in the dressing.
+- You can skip straining if you don’t mind a few blackberry seeds in the dressing.

 - The nutritional information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for professional advice.